rubyforgood/stocks-in-the-future/README.md

 * Run setup: `bin/setup`
 * Run the Rails server locally: `foreman start -f Procfile.dev`

+Access the app via `localhost:5000`

 # Contributing

 * Please create a new branch for each request
-* Branch name should include issue number
+* Branch name should include issue number.
+For example: `branchname-23`